A wrongful death lawsuit is a claim against a party who caused someone’s death through negligence, carelessness or an intentional act.

 - Loss of companionship, counsel, love, consortium (sexual relations) and other intangible emotional benefits

 4. How Do You Gather Admissible Evidence?

 The burden of proof in a wrongful death lawsuit is different than in a criminal trial.
 Because of this, just because the defendant is acquitted in a criminal trial doesn’t mean he can’t be held liable in a civil trial on the same case facts.
 Nevertheless, gathering evidence that meets a civil court’s standards of admissibility is a challenging endeavor even for a lawyer.
-Moreover, fitting the various pieces of the puzzle to prove liability takes considerable experience, knowledge and dedication.
+Moreover, fitting the various pieces of the puzzle to prove liability takes considerable experience, knowledge, and dedication.

 5. Is a Settlement the Right Decision

 Most wrongful death lawsuits are settled out of court, even after a lawsuit is filed.
 Obtaining an adequate settlement when negotiating with a stingy defendant requires a firm grasp of both the underlying legal background and the shifting dynamics of bargaining power.
 Ultimately, the defendant will only be motivated to settle with you for an amount that is somewhere in the range of the amount he expects to lose in court if settlement negotiations break off.
-Proof is just as important in settlement negotiations as it is in court.
+The proof is just as important in settlement negotiations as it is in court.

 If your loved one has lost his or her life due to the misconduct of someone else, it is critical that you retain an experienced wrongful death attorney as early as possible in your case.
 The amount by which a skilled attorney can increase your recovery might end up amounting to several times more than the amount of your attorneys’ fees.

-Speak To An Experienced Wrongful Death Attorney
+Speak to an Experienced Wrongful Death Attorney

-The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support and assistance in finding resources to help you and your family deal with serious injuries or wrongful death caused by the negligence of others.
+The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support, and assistance in finding resources to help you and your family deal with serious injuries or wrongful death caused by the negligence of others.